 New strains of bacteria are becoming more and more resistant to antibiotics.
 However, certain superfoods like amla have natural antibacterial and antimicrobial effects that may help to counteract these pathogens in your body.

 Specifically, tests have shown that the pulp of Indian gooseberries is effective against staphylococcus, cholerae and pseduomoda bacteria (Comparative antimicrobial activities of Amla…).

-Gastric Ulcer Prevention and Therapy
+Amla for Gastric Ulcer Prevention and Treatment

-In a related benefit, an extract of Emblica Officinalis (amla fruit) was shown to inhibit the growth of the Helicobater pylori bacteria, responsible for painful gastric ulcers.
+Amla powder benefits also include preventing and even treating ulcers.
+An extract of Emblica Officinalis (amla fruit) was shown to inhibit the growth of the Helicobater pylori bacteria, responsible for painful gastric ulcers.

 H. pylori is a particularly persistent gastric pathogen that can establish an infection in your stomach linings that may last for years, even decades.
 It has been estimated that around half of all people worldwide are infected with this organism.

 While not everyone obviously developed ulcers from H. pylori, those that do have to live with reoccurring and painful stomach inflammations that often don’t respond well to conventional treatments.